hwipl/blog/drafts/reverse_proxy_with_haproxy_and_ansible/README.md

 ## Reverse Proxy Configuration

-HAProxy in Site 1 is configured as follows in the file `/etc/haproxy/haproxy.cfg`:
+The configuration of the HAProxy servers is described in this section.
+The servers in the two sites are configured as follows in the file `/etc/haproxy/haproxy.cfg`.
+The following listing shows the file in Site 1:

 ```
 global